amethyst/rfcs/rfcs/0000-state-separation.md

     /// Fired on events.
     ///
-    /// If multiple callbacks would result in a state transition, they will be applied one after
+    /// If multiple handlers would result in a state transition, they will be applied one after
     /// another in an undetermined order.
     fn handle_event(&mut self, world: &mut World, _: &E) -> Trans<S> {
         Trans::None